 You can also bring your logs and application's data together to make troubleshooting easier and faster.
 With logs in context, you can see log messages related to your errors and traces directly in your app's UI.
 You can also see logs in context of your infrastructure data, such as Kubernetes clusters.
 No need to switch to another UI page.

 Create custom transactions

 You can create custom transactions for app activity that isn't being automatically captured as a transaction by the New Relic agent.
-See Custom instrumentation for more information.
+For more information, see Custom instrumentation.

 Collect HTTP request attributes, parameters

 For data security reasons, transaction traces do not collect potentially sensitive HTTP request attributes, sometimes called parameters.
 Traces do collect some basic HTTP request attributes, which New Relic calls agent attributes.
-See the New Relic agent documentation for how to edit attribute collection settings:
+To edit attribute collection settings, see the specific New Relic agent: